-Other languages spoken: English, Maltese and Italian
+Other languages spoken: English, Maltese, Italian.

-Other languages spoken: English and Maltese
+Other languages spoken: German and basic Maltese

 We are really proud of our TEACHERS – a team of creative and open-minded professionals who love their job and respect their students.
 With their own unique teaching styles, professional background and experience, they approach each of our students individually, helping them maximise their learning in and outside the classroom.

 Hobby or interesting fact: In my other life a boat-dwelling barista in London.
 I can crack my nose.

 Why I like teaching/love working at IH: It’s a small school, so students are people not numbers.
 Classes are small so we are able to give students the attention they need.

 Other languages spoken: Maltese, Italian, French, German

 Hobby or interesting fact: After graduating and before getting married, I TEFLed my way around the world.
 Reading; Travelling - Esp. when the journey is the destination - and the journey is life; Watching Reality TV without a television i.e. as the Bard, William Shakespeare, once said: "All the world's a stage, And all the men and women merely players."

 Why I like teaching/love working at IH: Having over twenty years’ experience, I have taught in many schools.
 IH is unique in so far as being a small school, we are a close-knit family on a first name basis here everybody knows everyone else.
 Nobody is a nameless face.

 I’m writing a novel.
 I love playing or watching cricket.